Spaceox/photoshelf/README.md

 Organize your photos based on when it was shot (but also any other file because as a fallback it uses last modified date).

+This is an old version, and won't be touched anymore.
+It was kept because the new version is completely different and I wanted to keep this.

 **Currently works only on Windows** linux support will come shortly.

 # Use